If you're in trouble and cannot find an answer to a question which goes beyond Stack Overflow...

 IT Hares have lots of experience in both Software Architecture and more general System Architecture, and are trying to share their knowledge (and more importantly, their feelings) about them.

-All Not so Profound Truths about System Architecture, page 4:
+All Musings on System Architecture, page 4:

 Distributed Databases 101: CAP, BASE, and Replication